scicloj/scicloj.github.io/content/en/blog/ct-Sep-2024/index.md

 A few notable contributions were by Avicenna (mavbozo), who added a lot to the Fastmath documentation and tutorials; Jacob Windle, who added printing functionality to Fastmath regression models; Muhammad Ridho, who started working on portability of [Emmy Viewers](https://github.com/mentat-collective/emmy-viewers) data visualizations; Lin Zihao, who improved the Reagent support to the Kindly standard; Epidiah Ravachol, who worked on insightful tutorials for [dtype-next](https://github.com/cnuernber/dtype-next) array-programming; Oleh Sedletskyi, who started working on statistics tutorials; Ken Huang, who've made various contributions to Clay; and Prakash Balodi, who worked on [Tablecloth](https://scicloj.github.io/tablecloth/) issues and started organizing the Scicloj weekly group (see below).

 ### [Noj](https://scicloj.github.io/noj/)
 Noj is an entry point to data and science.
 It integrates a set of underlying libraries through a set of testable tutorials.
+Here, there were great additions by generateme and Carsten Behering, and I helped a bit with the integration.
-- generateme has released Fastmath version 3.0.0 alpha, which is affecting a few of the underlying libraries.
+- generateme has mad a big release of Fastmath version 3.0.0 alpha - a result of work in the last few months - which is affecting a few of the underlying libraries.
 - Carsten Behring has released new versions of a few of the machine learning libraries.
 - Carsten also made important changes to Noj in adding integration tests and automating the dev workflow.
 - I helped in gradually adapting and testing a few of the underlying libraries.